abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 **Task**: Single unit of work performed by a thread.

 **Concurrency**: Multiple tasks being executed at the same time.
 The CPU time is divided between each via **Scheduling**.
+(Not to be confused with Parellel processing)

 **Context switch**: Storing state of a thread and later restoring it.
 Lesser the total context switches, the better.

-Ex - Google Chrome browser is a process, each Tab is a thread and context switching occurs when we switch tabs.
+Analogy - Google Chrome browser is a process, each Tab is a thread and context switching occurs when we switch tabs.

 **Thread priority**: It is a number associated with a thread that the scheduler uses to schedule.
 In Java, it is integer value.